 - For additional concerns, regarding potential water quality issues, contact the Illinois Environmental Protection Agency at 217-782-1020 or Illinois Emergency Management Agency at 800-782-7860.

 Customers will be notified through Illinois American Water’s customer notification system.
 Information will also be shared via the company’s online alerts at www.illinoisamwater.com.
 Customers are encouraged to update their contact information so they can receive communications about water service emergencies and work.
 Customers can update their information online via MyWater or by calling 800-422-2782.

-Illinois American Water, a subsidiary of American Water (NYSE: AWK), is the largest investor-owned water utility in the state, providing high-quality and reliable water and/or wastewater services to approximately 1.3 million people.
-American Water also operates a customer service center in Alton and a quality control and research laboratory in Belleville.
+Illinois American Water, a subsidiary of American Water (NYSE: AWK), is the largest investor-owned water utility in the state, providing high-quality and reliable water and wastewater services to approximately 1.3 million people.
+American Water also operates a quality control and research laboratory in Belleville.
 For more information, visit www.illinoisamwater.com and follow Illinois American Water on Twitter and Facebook.

 About American Water